Monday, July 20, 2009

 This was by far and away the most exciting part of the day as far as any Englishman is concerned.
 Flintoff was bowling as quickly, if not quicker, than he ever has done and Hughes was playing extraordinary shots all round the ground, which confirmed why so many people rate him as one of the best young batsmen in the world.

 However, after he had cantered his way to 36, Hughes got a ball, which darted back in at him and tucked him up as he looked to play one of his favourite off side shots.
-Needless to say the ball caught the edge of the bat and the entire stadium erupted to cheers and applause.2593156.jpg
+Needless to say the ball caught the edge of the bat and the entire stadium erupted to cheers and applause.

 It was the faces of two players that have plagued England for years that were to have the last laugh as Ricky Ponting, Australia captain and thorn in England’s side for goodness knows how long, and Simon Katich, remarkably unshakeable, set about their business to grind down the England bowling attack and virtually push England out of the game.